 - Improves skin texture

 Not only is it meant to detoxify skin, but the microcurrent facial utilizes ingredients that help cleanse the body overall.
-"The Tulsi Soothing Tri Clay Mask answers the call for both acute and chronic pitta accumulation, with clarifying and soothing herbs that are wholesome and natural," notes Adams.
+"The Tulsi Soothing Tri Clay Mask ($48) answers the call for both acute and chronic pitta accumulation, with clarifying and soothing herbs that are wholesome and natural," notes Adams.
 "Each ingredient collaborates in the formula to adapt and bring harmony to various aspects of pitta imbalance."
-(According to The Chopra Center, "pitta" controls digestion, metabolism, and energy production and balancing your pitta will create and maintain your health.)
+(According to the Chopra Center, "pitta" controls digestion, metabolism, and energy production, and balancing your pitta will create and maintain your health.)

 Anisha Khanna, CEO of Sonäge, adds, "In Ayurveda, the doshas (functional energies) play a dynamic role, constantly changing in response to the weather, environment, and stress.
 Getting to know your doshas and creating manifestations with intention will make it easier to balance them.
 Summertime has a tendency to cause a pitta-dosha imbalance, and you are more likely to experience flareups, inflammation, sunburn, breakouts.
 The Tulsi Soothing Clay Mask has pitta calming ingredients that cool and calm excess pitta adding quality to your life during warmer months."